 Accurate market and social research depends upon the willing cooperation of the public and business community, based upon confidence that research is carried out honestly, objectively and without disadvantage to participants.

 AMSRO administers the Market and Social Research Privacy Code that replaces the National Privacy Principles.
-The Code was approved by the Privacy Commissioner in 2003 and again on review in 2007.
+The Code was approved by the Privacy Commissioner in 2003, reviewed in 2007 and 2012.
 This approval indicates that the Market and Social Privacy Principles included in the Code are at least the equivalent of all the obligations set out in the National Privacy Principles in the Privacy Act 1988 (Commonwealth).

 The Market and Social Research Privacy Principles relate to industry practices in a clear and unambiguous way, enabling research organisations to operate with certainty.